-Use this procedure to compare the configuration restore files and view the differences between them.
+You can compare the configuration restore files and view differences between the restore files.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Configuration Backup and Restore > Restore. - 2.
-Select the two files that you want to compare.
-Use the Ctrl or Shift key to select the files. - 3.
-Click Compare.
+- 1. Select Backup & Restore > Device Software Management > Configuration Backup and Restore > Restore to open a new or an existing portlet. - 2.
+Select the two files you want to compare.
+Use the Ctrl or Shift key to select multiple files. - Note: